mongodb/docs/source/reference/javascript.rst

       Holds the version of the index.

-      The index version depends on the version of :option:`mongod` that created the index.
+      The index version depends on the version of :program:`mongod` that created the index.
 Before version 2.0 of MongoDB, the this value was 0; versions 2.0 and later use version 1.